 Budding professionals take responsibility for their learning: My overarching goal is to support class members in becoming the best they can at this point in their professional development.
 Please allow me to assist in the possible ways including listening, providing feedback, answering questions, addressing concerns, brainstorming, clarifying course content or expectations, and facilitating work with collaborating peers.
 Email is the surest way to contact me outside of class, and while I do check my email regularly, during my office hours, I will respond immediately to emails, provided I am not meeting with a student at that moment.
 Outside of office hours, I do not check email after 9 pm on weekdays.
 Please allow me up to 48 hours to respond to email.
 If you have an emergency, please call my cell phone (personal number) on the syllabus.

-Additionally, you are struggling academically with this class, DO NOT wait until the end of the semester to ask for help.
+Additionally, if you are struggling academically with this class, DO NOT wait until the end of the semester to ask for help.
 Your instructor is here to help you but cannot provide help unless you communicate the problem.
 You are strongly encouraged to reach out early in the course and follow-up whenever you encounter challenges with the material.

 Course Contingency: If class meetings are disrupted due to faculty illness, emergency, or crisis situation, the syllabus and other course plans and assignments may be modified to allow completion of the course.
 If this occurs, an addendum to this syllabus and/or course assignments will replace the original materials.